 The 35-year-old linked up with his former club last season on a two-month temporary deal, notching two goals in seven appearances, and Arsene Wenger has hinted at a repeat this season despite the MLS side’s sporting director Andy Roxburgh having threatened to block any move.

-Even so, Giroud is keen to link up with, and learn from, his fellow countryman after a series of improved performances for Arsenal which have seen him notch four goals in his past five outings.
+Even so, Giroud is keen to link up with and learn from his fellow countryman after a series of improved performances for Arsenal saw him notch four goals in his past five outings.

 "[Henry] misses the enthusiasm around the Premier League,” Giroud told French newspaper L’Equipe.
 "But he didn't tell me if he will be back.
 It would be great joy to play with him.